A test for directional-linear independence, with applications to wildfire orientation and size: A test for directional-linear independence

 and the alternative hypothesis as

-Following the idea of \cite{Rosenblatt1975}, a natural statistic to test $H_0$ arises from considering the $\mathcal{L}_2$ distance between the nonparametric estimation of the joint density $f_{(\bX,Z)}$ by the directional--linear kernel estimator (\ref{dirlin}), denoted by $\hat f_{(\bX,Z);h,g}$, and the nonparametric estimation of $f_{(\bX,Z)}$ under $H_0$, given by the product of the marginal directional and linear kernel estimators, denoted by $\hat f_{\bX;h}$ and $\hat f_{Z;g}$, respectively.
-Therefore, the following test statistic can be considered:
+Following the idea of \cite{Rosenblatt1975}, a natural statistic to test $H_0$ arises from considering the $\mathcal{L}_2$ distance between the nonparametric estimation of the joint density $f_{(\bX,Z)}$ by the directional-linear kernel estimator (\ref{dirlin}), denoted by $\hat f_{(\bX,Z);h,g}$, and the nonparametric estimation of $f_{(\bX,Z)}$ under $H_0$, given by the product of the marginal directional and linear kernel estimators, denoted by $\hat f_{\bX;h}$ and $\hat f_{Z;g}$, respectively.
+We therefore propose the following test statistic:

 where $\Delta_2$ stands for the squared $\mathcal{L}_2$ distance in $\Om{q}\times\R$ between two functions $f_1$ and $f_2$: